 Education and Career Outlook

 Becoming a government accountant will require at least a bachelor’s degree in accounting.
 Many government accountants also have master’s degrees in accounting, taxation, finance, business administration (MBA) or another subject that is closely related to accounting and finance.
 Some employers have gone so far as to require an MBA with a concentration in accounting, a master of science in accounting or a master of science in taxation.
 According to the Department of Labor Statistics: Occupational Outlook Handbook, the average annual salary for auditors and accountants is $61,690.
 Even within a single industry such as government, accountants’ salaries can vary considerably based on work experience, geographic location, areas of specialization, cost of living and other job-specific considerations.
-Demand for accountants and auditors in both the public and private sectors is projected to increase through at least 2020, making accounting a wise career choice.
+Demand for accountants and auditors in both the public and private sectors is projected to increase, making accounting a wise career choice.

 As a government accountant or auditor, you will work in the public sector to maintain and examine government agencies’ records.
 You will also audit individuals and private businesses when the need to do so arises (i.e., when it appears that they have failed to comply with any applicable laws, rules or regulations in filing or disclosing their financial information).
 Individuals who wish to pursue a career in government accounting should have an aptitude for math.
 They should also be able to interpret, compare and analyze facts and figures quickly.
 Finally, they must possess excellent written and verbal communication skills.
 Students who have earned a bachelor of science in accounting will be eligible to fill available accounting positions at the federal, state and local levels.
 In addition to traditional government roles, government accountants also have the option of working with government-affiliated companies and corporations.